arrowHOME—US Scouting—Aims & Methods of Scouting (BSA)

 Purposes and Methods of Cub Scouts BSA

-The Cub Scouting program has 10 purposes related to the overall mission of the Boy Scouts of America — to build character, learn citizenship, and develop personal fitness:
+The Cub Scouting program has 10 purposes related to the overall mission of the BSA — to build character, learn citizenship, and develop personal fitness:

 1. Character Development